belgianmobileid/doc/Forgerock/forgerock.md

 3. Go to “services” > “social identity provider service” > “secondary configuration”
 4. Select itsme
 5. Populate the details with the parameters you got from itsme:
-(NOTE: forgerock automatically populates these fields with our production endpoints.
+(NOTE: Forgerock automatically populates these fields with our production endpoints.
 Initially, these need to be changed to our E2E endpoints in order to function.)

 | Parameter | Value |